SalomePlatform/adao/doc/en/examples.rst

 ------------------------------------------------------------

 One can add some optional parameters to control the data assimilation algorithm calculation.
-This is done by using the "*AlgorithmParameters*" keyword in the definition of the ADAO case, which is an keyword of the "*ASSIMILATION_STUDY*" general command.
-This keyword requires a Python dictionary, containing some key/value pairs.
-The list of possible optional parameters are given in the subsection :ref:`section_reference`.
+This is done by using optional parameters in the "*AlgorithmParameters*" command of the ADAO case definition, which is a keyword of the "*ASSIMILATION_STUDY*" general command.
+This keyword requires an explicit definition of the values or a Python dictionary, containing some key/value pairs.
+The list of possible optional parameters are given in the section :ref:`section_reference` and its subsections.

 This dictionary has to be defined, for example, in an external Python script file, using the mandatory variable name "*AlgorithmParameters*" for the